emilosman/homelab/README.md

 # Homelab
 > _"Learning happens in the lab"_

-Using the Trivium method of general grammar, formal logic, and classical rhetoric to systematize my studies.

 > General Grammar: Discovering and ordering facts of reality compromises basic, systematic **knowledge**.

 ## Who?